 - Not to get a pixelated printed picture, you need a high-resolution image at a minimum of 300 DPI (Dots Per Inch).
 This depends on many factors like the size of the print, the distance people will see it from, etc.

 - If you want to get a transparent background, JPEG or other raster graphic formats won’t work.
 Only PNG format supports a transparent background.
-This is especially important if you need your photo printed on translucent materials like acrylic.
+This is especially important if you need your photo printed on translucent materials such as custom acrylic signs.

 Now that you know which image format is needed for your project, it’s time to head over and order your printed sign.
 To ease the process we have created a free online tool that allows you to upload your own images or choose one of the ready-made templates.
 Edit the images to perfection and order your printed sign.
 It’ll arrive right to your doorsteps in no time!
 Here is what we offer: